CMSgov/design-system/rfcs/2021-10-adding-storybook.md

 Decoupling the development process from the docs-site generator tool would increase development speed and efficiency.

+Beyond problems with the docs-site generator, there are several other unrelated problems that our proposed solution can fix.
+They are described in their corresponding sections of the proposal.

 ## Proposal

 This problem has already been solved in the industry by [_Storybook_](https://storybook.js.org/), a well maintained and popular open-source tool for developing libraries of components.
 Storybook is used at Airbnb, GitHub, IBM, Lyft, and the list goes on.